ImperialCollegeLondon/porefoam/src/script/README.md

 GNU- make and Bash script required to compile and run different **lib**rary and **app**lications developed by Ali Q. Raeini (2020).

-The initbash is an independent bash script containing utility macros, which together with bashrc (that contain installation variabls), is required for running of the compiled applications.
+The `initbash` is an independent bash script containing utility macros, which together with `bashrc`  installation script, is required for running workflows developed as bash scripts.

+`msrc.py` is needed for running workflows written in python3 scripts.

 ---------